Rise Internet Review

 If you live in an area where cable, fiber, or DSL isn’t available, fixed wireless might be the best option.
 Fixed-wireless internet with Rise Broadband provides comparable speeds and oodles more data than satellite internet service, and it’s about half the price.

-Rise Broadband isn’t available everywhere, however, and its metered plans can sting you with extra data fees.
-If you go with Rise Broadband, we strongly recommend the unlimited plan so you can binge-watch Netflix to your heart's content.
+Rise Internet isn’t available everywhere, however, and its metered plans can sting you with extra data fees.
+If you go with Rise Internet, we strongly recommend the unlimited plan so you can binge-watch Netflix to your heart's content.

 Plan